Kitware/CMake/Help/manual/ctest.1.rst

   ``config``
     Optional field specifying the configuration for which the test will run.
-    This will always match the :ctest-option:`-C` option specified on the ``ctest`` command line.
+    This will always match the :ctest-option:`-C` option specified on the :program:`ctest` command line.
 If no such option was given, this field will not be present.
   ``command``
     Optional array where the first element is the test command and the remaining elements are the command arguments.
 Normally, this field should